Some of the fun and attractions

 at the 134th Yankalilla Show

-Entertainment throughout the day on the Shearing Shed stage includes the official opening, shearing demonstrations, and a variety of live music.
+Entertainment throughout the day on the Shearing Shed stage included the official opening, shearing demonstrations, and a variety of live music.

-The official opening will be on the Shearing Shed stage at 12 noon by Julianne Wandel, President of the Southern Country Shows Association.
+The official opening was on the Shearing Shed stage at 12 noon by Julianne Wandel, President of the Southern Country Shows Association.
 Julianne is a wonderful advocate of all Country Shows.

 Show rides and Sideshow attractions, camel & pony rides, hands on animal nursery, market stalls, main hall showcasing the competitive exhibits, Aldinga & Sellicks Spinners & Knitters Shorn to Worn demonstration, where you could see fleece turned into wearable items, art pavilion, photography, show bags, show bar and plenty of food and lots more.....